kmarsteller/benchmark/README.md

 **SETTING UP A PROJECT TO DO BENCHMARKS**
 ------------------------------------------
 Generally, create a `benchmarks` directory in your project's repository.
 Within that, create files that start with `benchmark_`, e.g. `benchmark_item.py`.
-Follow the general rules for a unit test, and create classes with `Benchmark` in their names, and functions that start with the prefix `benchmark_`.
+Follow the general rules for a unit test, and create classes with functions that start with the prefix `benchmark_`.
 If these naming conventions are followed, benchmarks will be found and run automatically.

 **PROJECT-SPECIFIC JSON FILE (required)**: